W. G. Bagnall: Scale models

 There are few W.G.
 Bagnall RTR (ready to run) locomotives and kit locomotives.
 Here are a few examples.

 Bachmann Branchline currently produce the OO gauge version of the LMS Fowler Class 3F which Bagnall built and Bachmann are currently manufacturing the Somerset and Dorset Joint Railway liveried Fowler 3F which has been correctly numbered to number 23 which is a number of one of the Bagnall 3Fs, it also features printed Bagnall name plates.

 Mercian Models produce possibly Bagnall's most advanced locomotive to date in 7mm scale (O gauge) The Victor/Vulcan locomotives are in two forms; the complete kit which features the body kit, frames, detailing, motor, gearbox and wheels, and the kit only option which features everything except the motor, gearbox and wheels.

-There are a few custom kits as well.
-If you look at the gallery there is an O16.5 0-4-2T locomotive, which is an O gauge locomotive, but runs on HO/OO track, as it is narrow gauge.
+A Bagnall inspired 5" gauge live steam locomotive, known as the Sweet Pea, was designed by Jack Buckler, with the first drawings published in the magazine Engineering in Miniature in 1981.
+Later a 7.25"/7.5" gauge variant known as a Sweet William was created.

 In 2014, Hornby introduced a representation of a preserved four-wheeled Diesel shunter into their budget Railroad range utilising the body from "Dart" from the Thomas The Tank Engine range.